infinitered/cr-2024-intermediate-workshop-lessons/01-blending-in.md

 } as const;
 ```

+Spacing is a first class citizen in Ignite - `src/thee/spacing.ts` has a set of values so your padding, margin and gap values can all be consistent throughout the application.
+We can consider these values part of the theme like we do colors, this way if you did want separate spacing for a particular theme, you can achieve that.

-Also create `src/theme/spacingDark.ts` with the following values (again, feel free to mimic the same values as light mode or come up with your own dark mode spacing values):
+Create `src/theme/spacingDark.ts` with the following values (again, feel free to mimic the same values as light mode or come up with your own dark mode spacing values):

 ```tsx
 /**